trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 ## Credential Display API

+Note: This API has been deprecated.
+Please use the [Credential Display API with Locale](#credential-display-with-locale-api) API instead.

 After completing the `RequestCredential` step of the OpenID4CI flow, you will have your issued Verifiable Credential objects.
 These objects contain the data needed for various wallet operations, but they don't tell you how you can display the credential data in an easily-understandable way via a user interface.
 This is where the credential display